JetBrains/intellij-sdk-docs/reference_guide/project_model/library.md

 ### How do I get the library content?

-The `Library` class provides the `getUrls` method you can use to get a list of source roots and classes the library includes.
+[`Library`](upsource:///platform/projectModel-api/src/com/intellij/openapi/roots/libraries/Library.java) provides the `getUrls()` method you can use to get a list of source roots and classes the library includes.
 To clarify, consider the following code snippet:

 ```java
 StringBuilder roots = new StringBuilder("The " + lib.getName() + " library includes:\n");